 Sometimes we’re asked what is the number one thing that Haltom City area homeowner's can do to maintain their air conditioning and heating system between their seasonal tune-ups?
 It's a simple question with a simple answer; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is extremely important to the ideal operation of your HVAC system, in addition to your home's air quality.
-Research suggests that indoor air pollution is one of the top five environmental health risks?
+Did you know indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not a tough thing to do for most Haltom City homeowners, but there are often two hurdles to actually getting it done:

 - Replacing them at the proper time.